Subti/nextjs-web-curator/README.md

 ## Getting Started

-Clone repo to local machine.
+Clone repo to local machine. `cd` into project folder and run `npm install`.
 Use `npm run dev` to start development server, then head to `localhost:3000` to check out the page.

 ## Final Product